mrdarylguy/trading_strategies/README.md

 It also contrasts the strategy performance against a traditional "Long Only" strategy across the same time horzon.

 Currently include strategies from the strategies below:
 * The Death Cross / Golden Cross (50 and 200 day moving averages)
+* Bollinger Bands

 Currently includes API from the following sources:
 * Yahoo Finance